Communication-Efficient Triangle Counting under Local Differential Privacy: Introduction

-In summary, existing triangle algorithms under LDP suffer from either a prohibitively large estimation error or a prohibitively large communication cost.
+In summary, existing triangle algorithms under LDP suffer from either a prohibitively large estimation error or a prohibitively high communication cost.
 They also suffer from the same issues when calculating the clustering coefficient.

-{\textbf{Our Contributions.}}~~In this work, we propose locally private triangle counting algorithms with a small estimation error and small communication cost.
-Specifically, our contributions are:
+{\textbf{Our Contributions.}}~~We propose locally private triangle counting algorithms with a small estimation error and small communication cost.
+Our contributions are as follows:

 \begin{itemize} \item We propose two-rounds triangle algorithms consisting of \textit{edge sampling} after RR and \textit{selecting edges each user downloads}.
 In particular, we show that a simple extension of \cite{Imola_USENIX21} with edge sampling suffers from a large estimation error for a large or dense graph where the number of 4-cycles (such as $v_1$-$v_2$-$v_3$-$v_6$-$v_1$ in Figure~\ref{fig:triangles_stars}) is large.
 To address this issue, we propose some strategies for selecting edges to download to reduce the error caused by the 4-cycles, which we call the \textit{4-cycle trick}. \item We show that the algorithms with the $4$-cycle trick still suffer from a large estimation error due to large Laplacian noise for each user.
-To address this, we propose a \textit{double clipping} technique, which clips the number of edges with LDP and then clips the number of noisy triangles, to significantly reduce the Laplacian noise. \item We evaluate our algorithms using two real datasets.
+To significantly reduce the Laplacian noise, we propose a \textit{double clipping} technique, which clips a degree (the number of edges) of each user with LDP and then clips the number of noisy triangles. \item We evaluate our algorithms using two real datasets.
 We show that our entire algorithms with the 4-cycle trick and double clipping dramatically reduce the communication cost of \cite{Imola_USENIX21}.
 For example, for a graph with about $900000$ users, we reduce the download cost from $400$ Gbits ($6$ hours when $20$ Mbps) to $160$ Mbits ($8$ seconds) or less while keeping the relative error much smaller than 1. \end{itemize} Thus, locally private triangle counting is now much more practical.
 In Appendix~\ref{sec:cluster}, we also show that we can estimate the clustering coefficient with a small estimation error and download cost.
-Our source code is available at \cite{ComTriLDP}.
+For example, our algorithms are useful for measuring the effectiveness of friend suggestions or social recommendations in decentralized social networks, e.g., Diaspora \cite{Diaspora}, Mastodon \cite{Mastodon}.
+Our source code is available at \cite{TriangleLDP}.